 In the world of publishing, for years, ad sales teams would try to persuade the editorial team to write a little something about their advertisers.
 To put them in a positive light so readers would think, rather would consider something differently about the brand.
-Historically editorial teams would raise their fists in a fit a rage, church and state they’d say, the editorial is based on research, facts, fact-checking and journalistic integrity.
+Historically editorial teams would raise their fists in a fit a rage, church, and state they’d say, the editorial is based on research, facts, fact-checking and journalistic integrity.
 All things an advertiser doesn’t necessarily think about when trying to sell something.
 But today things are different; the REI catalog offers articles that tell of tales of adventure.
 Why do they do this?
 So their readers will identify with the hero in the story, who happens to be wearing REI clothes, which therefore makes it so that if you buy REI clothes, you too can be a hero.
 Get it.
-But its not just happened with catalogs, its happening online, advertisers are becoming publishers.
-My favorite example is eBay, Have you seen the publisher-like content on eBay lately?
+But it’s not just happened with catalogs, it’s happening online, advertisers are becoming publishers.
+My favorite example is eBay.
+I mean have you seen the publisher-like content on eBay lately?
 They get it.
-People will spend more time on their site when there’s content beyond the auctioned off used ski parka from the garage cleanout.
+With the help of tools that are available at Investomatica and others, these advertisers might have expert knowledge on how much to advertise and how much profit they can gain from platforms similar to eBay.
+Also, as these ads are very target-oriented, people will spend more time on their site when there’s content beyond the auctioned-off used ski parka from the garage cleanout.

 You don’t need a top 10 list or a cat video to run a successful native campaign.
 You don’t even need to have a robust content distribution strategy to achieve campaign goals.

 All you need are 2 key ingredients – the ad and a landing page.
 Where should you drive the audience?
 That’s easy, there are 3 kinds of content types; 1st party content, 3rd party content and custom content.
-And pretty much every brands has each one of these.
-Let’s break it down; you can look in the mirror in many cases, what are you already doing via email, company videos on youtube, on your company blog or on social media?
-But let’s say you don’t like that content, have there been any interviews either on TV , in print or online that can be reused to spread the good word about your brand?
+And pretty much every brand has each one of these.
+Let’s break it down; you can look in the mirror in many cases, what are you already doing via email, by taking assistance from a business book ghostwriter, company videos on youtube, on your company blog, or on social media?
+But let’s say you don’t like that content, have there been any interviews either on TV, in print, or online that can be reused to spread the good word about your brand?
 And what about all the time, money, energy, and efforts that went into the publisher’s direct buy or custom content piece or sponsorship you did and plan to do?
 These are all great examples of content that can be used effectively in a native ad campaign.

 So how do you not suck at native advertising, you test and you optimize?
 Test different kinds of content, test different kinds of headlines, test your imagery.
 Every marketer knows about A/B testing, Native is the opportunity to A/B test on steroids.